fran-byte/fran-byte/README.md

 I'm Francisco, with over 25 years of experience in the electronics field, focusing on the maintenance and repair of banking machinery, ATMs, and recyclers.
 My career spans both the banking and retail sectors, where I've gained solid expertise in diagnosing and repairing PCBs, as well as working with complex mechanical systems.

 ## Interests
-I’m passionate about photography, a hobby that complements my technical skills and attention to detail.
-I enjoy capturing the world through my lens, focusing on composition, lighting, and unique moments that tell a story.
-Photography allows me to express my creativity and explore different perspectives, enriching my approach to problem-solving and project development
+I am passionate about photography, a hobby that complements my attention to detail.
+I enjoy capturing unique moments and exploring different perspectives.
+This activity enriches my creativity and helps me approach problem-solving and project development from a different angle.

 ## Skills
 - **Electronics:** Diagnosing and repairing PCBs and mechanical systems.